paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![ananke posts page](/images/hugo_themes/ananke_posts.jpg)](/images/hugo_themes/ananke_posts.jpg)

-For posts it's the same as with main page, a lot of space eaten by banner.
+For posts, it's the same as with the main page, a lot of space eaten by the banner.
 I couldn't get working tags navigation.

 ### Single page

 [![ananke single post page](/images/hugo_themes/ananke_single_post.png)](/images/hugo_themes/ananke_single_post.png)

-Nothing extra on the single post page, however a lot space unused, all posts list on the right in addition to related articles list on the end of the article, no disqus support.
+Nothing extra on the single post page, however a lot of space unused, all posts list on the right in addition to related articles list on the end of the article, no Disqus support.

 ---